Guide to black box penetration testing

 Behavior monitoring

-Monitor system stability, logs, error rates, and resource usage while injecting test inputs.
-Unexpected crashes, slowdowns, or new log entries often signal potential vulnerabilities.
+Monitoring system stability, error rates, log activity, and resource usage while inputs are being injected.
+Unexpected crashes, slowdowns, or new log entries often indicate potential vulnerabilities.
+Combining active probing with passive telemetry from server logs or WAF alerts helps correlate inputs with system responses.

 Black-box pentesting checklist